efournier92/Grocery-List-Sinatra/README.md

 The inputed data is persisted via a .csv file: `grocery_list.csv`.

-All feature development was driven via RSPEC acceptance tests, located in the `spec` folder.
+All feature development was driven via RSpec acceptance tests, located in the `spec` folder.

 ###Features
 * Visiting `GET /` redirects user to `GET /groceries`.